Porter84/HarrisonJones/canvas/canvas_html.md

 </canvas>
 ```

-- Using attributes for sizing
+- Using attributes for sizing.

 ```html
 <!-- using attributes for sizing -->
 <canvas id="canvas" width="300" height="400">